 Needle-Free Diabetes?
 European MedTech Inventions which Painlessly Measure Blood Glucose!

-Its basic component is a nano-engineered silica glass with ions that fluoresce in the infrared region when simulated by a low power laser.
+GlucoSense is a spin-out of the University of Leeds funded by NetScientific that is developing a non-invasive device based on photonics technology.
+Its basic component is a nano-engineered silica glass with ions that fluoresce in the infrared region when stimulated by a low power laser.

 When the glass is in contact with the user’s skin, the reflected fluorescence signal varies based on the concentration of glucose in their blood and one can acquire the glucose concentration measurement in less than 30 seconds.

-NovioSense is a Dutch start-up working on an implantable glucose sensor uses tear fluid to measure glucose levels.
-The device consists of a 15 mm-long metal coil coated in a hydrophilic gel.
-The flexible form factor allows the device to bend to conform to the surface of the lower eye lid where the sensor is placed.
+NovioSense is a Dutch startup working on an implantable glucose sensor that uses tear fluid to measure glucose levels.
+The device consists of a 15 mm-long metal coil coated with a hydrophilic gel.
+Its flexible form allows the device to bend to conform to the surface of the lower eye lid, where the sensor is placed.

-GlucoWise is a new product from MediWise (in London), a medtech knowledge-driven company that empowers individuals to take control of their health.
+GlucoWise is a product from MediWise, a medtech knowledge-driven company that empowers individuals to take control of their health.
 It was founded in 2010 by a team of entrepreneurs in London and aims to tackle relevant health problems.

-An alternative to finger pricking for blood glucose monitoring will definitely appear as a joint effort between different fields including biotech, materials sciences and electronics.
-I mean, there is even talk of a breathalyser to monitor glucose levels like how alcohol levels in drivers are measured by roadside authorities.
+Along with better, innovative treatments for diabetes – among them a fully automated, wireless artificial pancreas – an alternative to finger pricking for blood glucose monitoring will definitely appear as a joint effort between different fields including biotech, material sciences and electronics.
+There is even talk of a breathalyzer to monitor glucose levels – like how alcohol levels in drivers are measured by roadside authorities.